Finite-Function-Encoding Quantum States: Definition of Finite-Function-Encoding quantum states

 It is straightforward to check that $S_{f,\pi}$ stabilizes $\ket{f}$, that is

-For a fixed $f$, these $(d^n)!$ operators $S_{f,\pi}$ (over all $(d^n)!$ permutations $\pi$ of $n$-$d$its) constitute the generalized Pauli stabilizer group of $\ket{f}$.
-This group is not abelian, but it has some useful abelian subgroups.
-In particular, we will show that there is an abelian subgroup of generalized Pauli stabilizers with the property that the FFE state from which they are constructed is the unique simultaneous $+1$-eigenstate of the set of $n$ generators of the subgroup.
+For a fixed $f$, these $(d^n)!$ operators $S_{f,\pi}$ (over all $(d^n)!$ permutations $\pi$ of $n$-$d$its) constitute the \bl{FP} stabilizer group of $\ket{f}$.
+This group is not Abelian, but it has some useful Abelian subgroups.
+In particular, we will show that there is an Abelian subgroup of \bl{FP} stabilizers with the property that the FFE state from which they are constructed is the unique simultaneous $+1$-eigenstate of the set of $n$ generators of the subgroup.
 It is easy to see that $S_{f,\pi}$ and $S_{f,\sigma}$ commute whenever $\pi$ and $\sigma$ commute.
 In particular, $S_{f,\pi_i},S_{f,\sigma_j}$, where the permutations act on different qudits always commute.
-If we fix a $d$-cycle ${\kappa_i}$ for each vertex $i$, the set of operators $\{ S_{f,\kappa_i}\}_{i=1}^n$ uniquely determines $\ket{f}$, among all $n$-qudit states, as their simultaneous $+1$-eigenstate.
+If we fix \bl{an arbitrary} $d$-cycle ${\kappa_i}$ for each \bl{subsystem} $i$, the set of operators $\{ S_{f,\kappa_i}\}_{i=1}^n$ uniquely determines $\ket{f}$, among all $n$-qudit states, as their simultaneous $+1$-eigenstate.

 \begin{prop} The state $\ket{f}$ is the unique simultaneous $+1$-eigenvector of the set of $n$ FP operators $\{ S_{f,\kappa_i}\colon 1\leq i\leq n\}$, where for each $i$, $\kappa_i$ is a $d$-cycle. \end{prop} The proof can be found in Appendix~\ref{appendixA}.
 In the above construction, the choice of the $d$-cycles $\kappa_i$ is left free.